 For Bondi Junction owners, the key is understanding whether your property is more valuable alone or as part of a strategic site assembly.

-The NSW Low and Mid-Rise Housing Policy (LMR), which came into effect on 28 February 2025, already applies across Waverley LGA - including Bondi Junction - permitting increased density within 800 metres of nominated centres and transport nodes.
+The NSW Low and Mid-Rise Housing Policy (LMR), which came into effect on 28 February 2025, already applies across Waverley LGA, including Bondi Junction, permitting increased density within 800 metres of nominated centres and transport nodes.
 The Bondi Junction Master Plan is a council-led framework that sits alongside, and in some areas may complement, what the state policy allows.

 In practice, this means some Bondi Junction owners may have development potential under the LMR right now, independently of what the Master Plan ultimately confirms.
 Understanding which framework applies to your property, and how the two interact, is an important part of assessing your site’s current and future value.